My Top Energy-Saving Tips at Home

 Programmable thermostats can be set to different temperatures on different times and days.
 Smart thermostats offer you the added convenience of programming away from home.
+If you’re big into the trend of ‘smart’ homes, your thermostat should be a major part of this.
 I program our thermostat to 18 degrees Celsius when we’re home (though most people prefer 19-21 degrees Celsius), and 15-16 degrees Celsius when we’re out or sleeping.

 2. Go for LED light bulbs.

 They are much more energy-efficient than traditional incandescent bulbs, and not mercury toxic like CFLs.
 Yes, LEDs are pricier than other bulbs up front – but they offer a lot more energy and money savings long-term.
 Don’t feel like you have to go and replace all of your lightbulbs all at once.
 I bought a few LEDs to have on hand so that when a bulb burns out, I replace that one with a new LED.
 Over the course of several years, I will have gradually switched over to LEDs, and I won’t really have noticed the higher up-front cost.

 3. Replace the showerhead in your bathroom(s) with low flow showerheads.

 These showerheads regulate the flow of water, giving you a more efficient shower without noticing much of a difference.
 I’m a fan of handheld showerheads because they also make cleaning your shower a lot easier.

 4. Unplug energy sucking devices when they are not in use.